erfanzar/EOpod/README.md

 ## Configuration

-Before using EOpod, configure it with your Google Cloud credentials:
+Before using eopod, configure it with your Google Cloud credentials:

 ```bash
 eopod configure --project-id YOUR_PROJECT_ID --zone YOUR_ZONE --tpu-name YOUR_TPU_NAME